 Last, this part of the Catskills is also close to Bethel, the site of Woodstock.
 (No, Woodstock did not take place in Woodstock.
 In fact, Bethel and Woodstock are nearly 60 miles apart.)
 Park your car and wander the property at Bethel Woods Center for the Arts to see the field where the magic unfolded, along with the pond where festival-goers swam and bathed.
 The museum on-site is open from April to January and a must for music lovers.

-Where to Eat and Drink Around North Branch: Dinner and Bowling, Dine Above a Gas Station, Have a Beer at a Bar in a Log Cabin or a Local Brewery
+Where to Eat and Drink Around North Branch, NY: Dinner and Bowling, Dine Above a Gas Station, Have a Beer at a Bar in a Log Cabin or a Local Brewery

 Though breakfasts and at least one dinner should be had at North Branch Inn, there’s a few restaurants and bars in the area it’d be a crime not to mention.
 (Note: see above for daytrip/lunch pairings!)
 First, the Arnold House is the sister property to North Branch Inn located 15 minutes away in Livingston Manor.
 The tavern atmosphere comes alive with a giant wood stove, juke box, and pool table; the food is good, with the menu created by the same chef, Erik Hill.
 Another foodie hotspot in the area is the new location of Henning’s Local.
 This farm-to-table joint is in the most inconspicuous place possible: above a Mobil station.
 (Yes, Mobil as in the gas.)
 By description alone, we thought the restaurant would be small and cozy—but it’s actually quite large and loft-like.
 Reservations are recommended for this meat-heavy menu, but vegetarians might want to look elsewhere to dine.